Is Tech Training Worth It? 10 Myths Debunked

 Reality: Modern IT training is interactive, engaging, and fun!

 Let me stop you right there if you're imagining a boring lecturer talking endlessly about binary coding.
-The goal of modern IT training is to make it both interactive and easy to use.
-Consider gamified instruction, hands-on projects, custom-developed courses, and real-world situations that make learning fun and useful.
+The goal of modern IT training is to make it both interactive and user-friendly.
+Consider gamified instruction, hands-on projects, custom-developed courses, and real-world scenarios that make learning both fun and practical.
 Additionally, you won't ever feel like you're learning alone because of the abundance of online forums and groups.

 Myth 6: IT Training is Only for Young People